-Net Position - Net position of the government-wide statements is categorized as net investment in capital assets, restricted or unrestricted.
-Net investment in capital assets is that portion of net position that relates to the CRA's capital assets reduced by the portion of the assets that has been acquired through the use of long-term debt.
-This amount is offset by any unspent proceeds that are outstanding at fiscal year-end.
+Net Position - Net position of the government-wide financial statements is categorized as net investment in capital assets, restricted or unrestricted.
+Net investment in capital assets is that portion of net position that relates to the CRA's capital assets reduced by the outstanding balance of long-term debt used to acquire the capital assets.
+This amount is offset by any unspent debt proceeds that are held at fiscal year-end.
 Restricted net position is that portion of net position that has constraints placed on its use by external restrictions imposed by creditors (such as through debt covenants), grantors, contributors, or laws or regulations of other governments or constraints imposed by law through constitutional provisions or enabling legislation.
 Unrestricted net position consists of net position that does not meet the definition of net investment in capital assets or restricted net position.

-Fund Balance - In the fund financial statements, the governmental fund reports fund balance classifications that comprise a hierarchy based primarily on the extent to which the CRA is legally bound to honor the specific purposes for which amounts in fund balance may be spent.
+Fund Balance - In the fund financial statements, the general fund reports fund balance classifications that comprise a hierarchy based primarily on the extent to which the CRA is legally bound to honor the specific purposes for which amounts in fund balance may be spent.
 The fund balance classifications are summarized as follows:

-Non-spendable - Non-spendable fund balance includes amounts that cannot be spent because they are either 1) not in spendable form; or, 2) legally or contractually required to be maintained intact.
+Nonspendable - Nonspendable fund balance includes amounts that cannot be spent because they are either 1) not in spendable form; or, 2) legally or contractually required to be maintained intact.